 - A. The Commission shall be responsible to the public for the overall conduct of the Department with specific reference to: - 1.
 Responsibility for the management and administration of the Department's funds, subject to any restrictions or requirements imposed by the Government Code. - 2.
-Responsibility for interpreting the financial needs of the Department and adopting a fiscally-prudent budget that ensures the Department fulfills its supervisory mission. - B. The Commission should, to the extent possible, make certain that an effective
+Responsibility for interpreting the financial needs of the Department and adopting a fiscally-prudent budget that ensures the Department fulfills its supervisory mission. - B. The Commission should, to the extent possible, make certain that an effective and client-concerned program is carried out for citizens.

-- and client-concerned program is carried out for citizens. - C. The Commission or any of its individual members shall not take any direct responsibility for administering the Department. - D. The Commission should exercise its responsibility of interpreting the Department to the public, explaining its programs and policies and defining its actions. - E. The Commission should exercise its responsibility of representing and interpreting the public to the Department staff, explaining public reactions to Department programs and administration. - F. The Commission members should become familiar with the State constitutional provisions, statutes and rules directly affecting the Department and seek the advice and recommendations of staff, the Attorney General or any other legal counsel retained by the Department. - G. The Commission should assume responsibility for leadership in securing appropriate legislation to further existing programs or to provide for new and additional programs for the benefit of Texas citizens.

-H. The individual Commission membershould:

-- 1. Have a good understanding of the purpose of the Department and conviction as to the importance of the program. - 2.
-Have capacity to view the Department objectively in relation to changing needs and to be receptive to changes necessary to meet suchneeds. - 3.
+- C. The Commission or any of its individual members, including the Commission Chair, shall not take any direct responsibility for administering the Department. - D. The Commission should exercise its responsibility of interpreting the Department to the public, explaining its programs and policiespolicies, and defining its actions. - E. The Commission should exercise its responsibility of representing and interpreting the public to the Department staff, explaining public reactions to Department programs and administration. - F. The Commission members should become familiar with the State constitutional provisions, statutes and rules directly affecting the Department and seek the advice and recommendations of staff and the Department's General Counsel.
+In the event the Commission wishes to seek additional advice or recommendations from, the Attorney General or any other legal counsel, including outside counsel, retained by the Department, it should do so only when authorized by action of the Commission. - G. The Commission should assume responsibility for leadership in securing appropriate legislation to further existing programs or to provide for new and additional programs for the benefit of Texas citizens. - H. The individual Commission membershould: - 1.
+Have a good understanding of the purpose of the Department and conviction as to the importance of the program. - 2.
+Have capacity to view the Department objectively in relation to changing needs and to be receptive to changes necessary to meet such_needs. - 3.
 Understand the Department's policy on the difference in function between Commission and staff and work in genuine accord with this policy. - 4.
 Keep informed of developments in the field appropriate to the work of the Department. - 5.
-Serve actively on the Commission, attend all Commission and committee meetings unless valid reasons prevent it, and promptly carry out all assignments. - 6.
-Become acquainted with the various operations and their staffs to ensure a broad knowledge of the Department.
+Serve actively on the Commission, attend all Commission and committee meetings unless valid reasons prevent it, and promptly carry out all assignments.

+6. Become acquainted with the various operations of the Department and their the Department's staffs to ensure a broad knowledge of the Department.

-- 7. Make constructive suggestions and criticisms regarding the Department through the appropriate channels. - I. The Commission shall be responsible for reviewing grievances of employees who are not satisfied with the decision of the Commissioner on a grievance alleging discrimination, sexual harassment or the Commissioner's non-compliance with applicable laws or rules.
+- 7. Make constructive suggestions and eriticisms-recommendations regarding the operation of the Department through the appropriate channels Commissioner. - I. The Commission shall be responsible for reviewing grievances of employees who are not satisfied with the decision of the Commissioner on a grievance alleging discrimination, sexual harassment or the Commissioner's non-compliance with applicable laws or rules.
 The grievant must submit such grievances to the Chair of the Commission within ten working days after receipt of the Commissioner's response.
-If the facts of the grievance support the Commissioner's response, the Chair or his designee shall affirm the Commissioner's resolution.
-Otherwise, the Chair or his designee shall initiate an investigation, reach a final decision, and furnish a copy of the findings and final decision to the Commissioner and the grievant within 10 working days following receipt of the grievance by the Chair.
+If the facts of the grievance support the Commissioner's response, the Chair and Vice Chair or his designee, along with two (2) Commission members, one industry representative and one public representative, selected by the Chair or his designee, shall affirm the Commissioner's resolution.
+Otherwise, the Chair and Vice Chair or his designee shall initiate an investigation, jointly reach a final decision, and furnish a copy of the findings and final decision to the Commissioner and the grievant within 10 working days following receipt of the grievance by the Chair.
 The 10 working days may be extended by the Chair with the concurrence of the grievant.